 Features of the Moza AirCross

 The Moza AirCross is marketed as a stabilizer for compact cameras, i.e. mirrorless cameras and small pocket cameras.
 But since it can handle weights of up to 1.8 kgs, this gimbal works great for a range of light cameras, from action cameras like the GoPro all the way up to small DLSRs with light lenses.
 It’s got all the standard features that stabilizers come with, like different follow modes, camera control options and a programmable path mode for video or time-lapse shooting.

 Besides these, it has a few interesting additional power management features.
 For one, it has an external power input port for a DC adaptor, which you can also use to charge the batteries.
 It also has a power output port which you can use to share battery power with the camera.
 Taken together, these give you unlimited usage time—at least in theory.

 Lastly, it has a quick-release mount for the camera, which is something you don’t seem to have on all stabilizers.
 Though I found that, once you release it together with your camera, re-mounting it means you might have to balance that axis all over again.

 You can use the app (available for Android and iOS) to fine-tune the various modes and settings of the stabilizer.
-You can also use the app can as a controller, though the Bluetooth connection can be a bit sketchy at times.
-The capabilities of the stabilizer can be expanded using an optional a wireless remote controller and a two-hand grip, also optional.
+You can also use the app as a controller, though the Bluetooth connection can be a bit sketchy at times.
+The capabilities of the stabilizer can be expanded using an optional wireless remote controller and a two-hand grip, also optional.

 What the standard kit includes